Learn how you can easily migrate from Microsoft Word to Google Docs Offline

-By default, Google Docs saves all new documents to the root of your Google Drive.
+By default, it saves all new documents to the root of your Google Drive.
 There is no setting to change the default location of new files.

 However, there are easy ways to overcome this minor issue.

 First, create a new folder in Google Drive.
-Perhaps be imaginative and name it Google Docs.
+Perhaps be imaginative and name it My Docs.